 - Thousands of Americans have believed that Obama...

 - The ACA keeps in place many parts of the existi...

 Health Insurance News

-- Target: Obamacare - Insurance News Net
+- Premiums for Obamacare plans in Maine dip or remain flat for 2015 - Insurance News Net

 - Census: More Maine residents without health insurance - Bangor Daily News